lvgl/lvgl/docs/overview/animations.rst

     *------------------*/
    lv_anim_start(&a);                             /*Start the animation*/

-You can apply multiple different animations on the same variable at the same time.
+You can apply multiple different animations on the same variable (object) at the same time.
 For example, animate the x and y coordinates with :cpp:func:`lv_obj_set_x` and :cpp:func:`lv_obj_set_y`.
 However, only one animation can exist with a given variable and function pair and :cpp:func:`lv_anim_start`